Exhibitions

 Rodrigue Naucelles, Emmanuel de Boisset, Thomas Guénin and Arnaud Pagnier founded Magna Gallery Paris in 2024.
 Supported by the expertise of Mignon Yu, exhibition curator, the gallery engages in fundamental research aimed at reflecting contemporary Korean, Chinese and Japanese creation, mirroring Western artists inspired by Asian arts.

-For the first time, Magna Gallery will exhibit at the Pagode de Paris for the 8th edition of Printemps Asiatique Paris, from June 5 to 12.
+For the second time, Magna Gallery will exhibit at the Pagode de Paris for the 9th edition of Printemps Asiatique Paris, from June 3 to 12.

 You are four partners—Arnaud Pagnier, Rodrigue Naucelles, Emmanuel de Boisset, and Thomas Guénin—at the helm of Magna Gallery.
 Could you tell us more about how you met and how the gallery came to be?